Let’s get real: Kissing can be totally awesome or super cringeworthy.

-Don’t be afraid to hold your partner close, run your hands through their hair, or stroke their arms, back, or whatever body part(s) they like.
+So, don’t be afraid to hold your partner close, run your hands through their hair, or stroke their arms or back.

-Communication is a key factor to every kiss.
+Communication is a key factor in every kiss.
 It helps you understand your partner (and vice versa), so you can enjoy kissing in a way that’s pleasurable for everyone involved.

-While you can give feedback during a kiss either verbally or nonverbally, here are some ways to gently give or receive feedback afterward:
+While you can give feedback during a kiss either verbally or nonverbally, you can gently give or receive feedback afterward by saying things like:

 - I really liked when you did…

 - Next time, we should try more/less of…

 - Did you like it when I tried…

 - I’m not sure if I’m comfortable with [blank].
 Can we try less of that?